kyverno/kyverno/documentation/installation.md

   resourceFilters: "[Event,*,*][*,kube-system,*][*,kube-public,*][*,kube-node-lease,*][Node,*,*][APIService,*,*][TokenReview,*,*][SubjectAccessReview,*,*][*,kyverno,*]"
 ```

-By default we have specified Nodes, Events, APIService & SubjectAccessReview as the kinds to be skipped in the default configuration [install.yaml].
+To modify the `ConfigMap`, either directly edit the `ConfigMap` `init-config` in the default configuration [install.yaml] and redeploy it or modify the `ConfigMap` use `kubectl`.
+Changes to the `ConfigMap` through `kubectl` will automatically be picked up at runtime.

 ---